Orykz/OmniBot/README.md

 #### 3. Install Dependencies

-First, create a virtual environment in your project folder with `uv venv`.\n Then, install all the required Python libraries using `uv sync`.
+First, create a virtual environment in your project folder with `uv venv`.
+Then, install all the required Python libraries using `uv sync`.

 #### 4. Configure Environment Variables and Configurations

-Create a data folder in your project directory.\n Create `.env` file under your data folder.
+Create a data folder in your project directory.
+Create `.env` file under your data folder.
 This is where you will store your secret keys and tokens.
 ```
 DISCORD_TOKEN=<token>